k8-g/T1A3-App/readme.md

 </details><br>

+The user can exit the game at any point by pressing '!' + 'Enter'.
+Exiting the game doesn't save anything to the 'View Stats' page and the player can choose again from the main menu.

- If the user input is '!', there is a function that ends the game.
+ Therefore if the user input is '!', there is a function that ends the game (from the `start_game` function in `Game.py`), prompting the 'GAME ENDED' message.

     if user_guess == "!":
         self._game_over = True
+        console.print("[bold] GAME ENDED [/bold]")

 <details><summary>Screenshot of "Game Ended" message</summary><br>

 ![Please only select one letter](docs/Game%20ended.png)

 </details><br>

+    else:
+        self.check_user_guess(user_guess)

 Else turn continues as normal.